gyril/front-crm-plugin/README.md

 ## What is this?
 This project allows you to build a simple companion app for Front, that will display data based on the recipient of the message that is currently in view in Front.

+## Getting Started
+- Clone this repository
+- From within the repository, run `yarn install`
+- Run `yarn start` to run the app in the development mode
+- Visit [https://localhost:3000](https://localhost:3000) to accept the unsafe HTTPS connection.
+- Add https://localhost:3000 as a plugin in your Front account, in dev mode.

+The plugin will reload if you make edits.<br />
+You will also see any lint errors in the console.

 ## How to use it
 This app creates a bridge between a conversation displayed in Front and a contact record that you keep in a separate system.<br />
 Every time the selected conversation changes in Front, a `GET` call will be made to the following URL: `https://your.api.domain/your_uri?auth_secret=APP_SECRET&contact_key=CONTACT_KEY`